- Heart Candy Bag Tags (PDF)

 Take a look at my full tutorial on how to make hard candy jewels for the recipe and VERY complete directions on how to make hard candy.
 That all applies here, so I’ll just focus on what’s different for this particular project.

-The first thing I did, of course, was to prepare the molds and my entire work surface ahead of time.
+The first thing I did, of course, was to prepare the hard candy molds and my entire work surface ahead of time.
 I did it just as described in my tutorial, except for one extra twist — I put a couple of lollipop sticks on a piece of foil because I had a new idea I wanted to try out.

 When the candy was ready, I poured my hearts out.
 I flavored them with cinnamon, which seemed appropriate for the occasion.